CoinRemitter/magento2/README.md

-CoinRemitter Crypto Payment Gateway
+CoinRemitter Crypto Payment Processor
 ===

-Coinremitter Official Bitcoin/Altcoin Payment Gateway for Magento2.
-Accept Bitcoin, BitcoinCash, Ethereum, Litecoin, Dogecoin, USDTERC20, Tether, Dash etc.
+Coinremitter is [crypto payments](http://coinremitter.com) service for magento.
+Accept Bitcoin, Tron, Binance (BEP20), BitcoinCash, Ethereum, Litecoin, Dogecoin, Tether, Dash, Monero etc.

-**What is Crypto Payment Gateway?**
+**What Is Crypto Payment Processor?**

-There are ample of Crypto Coins are available on crypto payment gateways.
-You can pick one of them and create a wallet of that coins and purchase things from individual’s websites who are accepting payment in crypto coins though.
-Regardless, All these websites have their own API in order to accept payment from buyers.

-Apart from centralized currencies this option creates a traffic for sellers who are willing to do payments in crypto coins.
-In contrast, doing a payment in crypto coins offer buyers a great market  reputation and has left a foremost impact on sellers and it will also benefit to buyers & sellers if they choose **Coinremitter: Crypto Payment Gateway** as their payment method in doing a business in crypto coins.
+Crypto Payment Processor acts as a bridge between the merchant’s website and the cryptocurrency network, allowing the merchant to receive payments in the form of cryptocurrency.

 Requirements for integration